aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/generating-patch-code/_index.md

 import com.aspose.barcode.MarginsF;
 ```

-Let's break down the example into multiple steps to guide you through the process of generating a Patch Code in Java.
+### Step 1: Generate a Basic Patch Code

-## Step 1: Generate Patch Code
+This **java barcode generator example** creates a simple Patch Code and saves it as a BMP image.

 ```java
 public static void generatePatchCode() throws IOException {